berkeercetin/ionicWhatImGonnaEatSystem/README.md

 # ionicWhatImGonnaEatSystem
-This project project is a team work of 3 people.
+This project is a team work of 3 people.<br>
 Moved here:
 https://github.com/bayrak-yavuz/InternProject003.git